 - While giant dogs (over 40kg) from the age of 7.

-There are also dogs that, being healthy, active and agile, show the signs of time later.
-But on the other hand, others who may be ill or not very active may show particular age-related needs even before the general indications.
+There are also dogs that, being healthy, active, and agile, show the signs of age later.
+However, others who may be ill or inactive may show particular age-related needs even before the general indications.

 In any case, entering this phase is highly individual and should always be approached with awareness, respect and love for one’s dog.